Crossing A Double Yellow Line

 1. NCHRP Report 605, Passing Sight Distance Criteria, Transportation Research Board, 2008. http://onlinepubs.trb.org/onlinepubs/nchrp/nchrp_rpt_605.pdf↩

 2. Consider a driver planning a pass on a 45 mph road.
 Observation of real-world behavior shows that drivers take an average of seven-seconds to pass a 15 mph bicyclist (with a speed differential of 10 mph), but an average of ten seconds to pass a 35 mph car.
 A seven second pass at 25 mph covers about 256 feet worst case (ignoring acceleration).
 By comparison, a ten second pass at 45 mph covers about 660 feet.
 An oncoming 45 mph driver travels 462 feet in seven seconds and 660 feet in 10 seconds.
 The required safe passing sight distance in the average bicyclist case is therefore about 600 feet shorter than in the average motorist case.
-Also, the slower passing speed is safer should the passing driver misjudge; the oncoming driver will have more time and distance to reduce speed and “cooperate” with the pass as is often the case with passing a stationary obstruction.
-While the law prohibits a passing driver from interfering with an oncoming driver and requiring him to slow, this interference is much less dangerous when passing a slow bicyclist than when passing a fast motorist.
+Also, the slower passing speed is safer, should the passing driver misjudge; the oncoming driver will have more time and distance to reduce speed and “cooperate” with the pass as is often the case whrn passing a stationary obstruction.
+While the law prohibits a passing driver from interfering with an oncoming driver and requiring that driver to slow, this interference is much less dangerous when passing a slow bicyclist than when passing a fast motorist.
 This is why there are so few crashes involving oncoming vehicles when drivers are passing cyclists on two-lane roads.↩

 3. Colorado No-Passing-Zone Exception